HDGoldi/Docker_Training/Trainings/004_Volumes.markdown

 ## Mount host's folder into a container

 The last item we will talk about is named bind-mount and consist of mounting a host's folder into a container's folder.
-This is done using the **-v** option of the **docker container run** command.
+This is done using the **-v** option of the **docker run** command.
 Instead of specifying one single path (as we did when defining volumes) we will specified 2 paths separated by a column.

 ```
-docker container run -v HOST_PATH:CONTAINER_PATH [OPTIONS] IMAGE [CMD]
+docker run -v HOST_PATH:CONTAINER_PATH [OPTIONS] IMAGE [CMD]
 ```

 Note: HOST_PATH and CONTAINER_PATH can be a folder or file.
 HOST_PATH must exist before running this command.